Ellpeck/ActuallyAdditions/README.md

 - When it comes to the code, always link back to this Repository.
 - When it comes to the Mod, always link back to the the Forum Thread linked above.

+### NOTES
-Note: The above License only applies for Code I wrote myself, any APIs used (such as the CoFH API, the InventoryTweaks API and the MineFactoryReloaded API) have their own License that is being respected in this Mod.
+- The above License only applies for Code I wrote myself, any APIs used (such as the CoFH API, the InventoryTweaks API and the MineFactoryReloaded API) have their own License that is being respected.
+- Almost all of the Assets used in this Mod are made by Glenthor and are owned by me.
+You are not allowed to copy them for any other Project without my Permission.